 Ockimey is close to being major league ready, but he’s not there quite yet.
 While the first baseman will likely earn a trip to spring training in 2019, he’s still a long shot to make the 25-man roster.
 Another season in Pawtucket to work on minimizing strikeouts would be the best thing for him.

-Mitch Moreland is scheduled to hit free agency following the 2019 season.
-While Ockimey isn’t close to being on Moreland’s level defensively, he has the potential to match Moreland’s offense.
+Mitch Moreland and Steve Pearce are scheduled to hit free agency following the 2019 season.
+While Ockimey isn’t close to playing that level of defense, he could replicate Moreland’s offense.
 If Ockimey can impress in the minors during 2019, he could certainly earn the right to compete for the everyday first baseman’s position.
 However, right now it looks like his ceiling is serving as a platoon bat at first base/DH.